jpanneton/gifsmos-v/README.md

 your Desmos account, click "edit graph on Desmos" (at the bottom of the expressions list or the graph paper), and it will open a copy of your graph on desmos.com.

+Note that you can disable the grid as well as the axes in Desmos' settings.
+This can be useful before capturing to streamline the generated animation and get a pure transparent background (without any grid or axes).

 To learn more about using the graphing calculator to build cool stuff, check out the [Learn Desmos](https://learn.desmos.com/graphing) resources.